Pod Point

 PPC-13

-Charger shows 'Relay Welded' or 'Contactor Stuck' error, charging disabled for safety
+The charger shows a 'Relay Welded' or 'Contactor Stuck' error; charging is disabled for safety.

 Welded Contactor / Stuck Power Relay Detection